 On the AudioJungle site, the reviewers are ridiculously strict and narrow-minded.
 AudioJungle it's really like they're looking for a specific kind of pretty-well-produced corporate music.
 I think is the right word kind of ...
 Muzak in any genre.
 They don't want edges. they want it to have very a very specific vibe.
 And what I would just recommend is to go on to Pond 5 and AudioJungle and looking at like the five best sellers and you'll get what I'm talking about.
 I would say that the almost all of my songs get rejected from AudioJungle if I'm not trying to write specifically for them.
 I've even written like a little note to the reviewer being like: "Hey!
 I've sold 15 copies of this song on Pond 5.
 You should let it in because it sells!"
 And then they don't let it.

 On Pond 5, their main criteria for disproving a song would be either it's just really bad quality (like really really bad) or that it's just a saturated genre that they already have or that it's infringing on copyright or something like that.
 But basically as long as your song sounds ok, in terms of quality, and it doesn't really matter too much about style or if it's an objectively or subjectively good song.
 Pond 5 will approve it.
 Their philosophy is to let the marketplace decide what a good song is.
-That's how I've managed to make more than $2,000 from one of my worst songs.
+That's how I've managed to make over $2,000 from one song!

 Update October 2018: Some of my colleagues have said that Pond 5 is starting to be more restrictive, but I haven't experienced it personally.